Challenges of an Inventor – What Makes Peter Sumaruck’s Invention Revolutionary

 This technology is Nobel Prize winning material.
 This is where your life changes for the better.
 If they say it’s groundbreaking, this is where the ground breaks, right here with Pete’s technology.

 Why isn’t MIT at his doorstep, banging on his door; why aren’t they there courting him, finding out what they can do for him…because there is a lot he can do for them.
-In 2008, Mr. Sumaruck achieved a COP of 70,000 – phenomenal – when MIT’s COP as said to be was 1, maybe 2.
+In 2008, Mr. Sumaruck achieved a COP of 70,000 – phenomenal – when MIT’s COP as said to be was 1, maybe 2 (not 1 or 2 thousand but the single numbers).
+MIT would not want to show up how inept they are.

 Often our government funds part or most of the research and development in America, frequently holding back the item for some period of time, even many years for strictly government use before even a portion of the invention finds its way to market.
 Governments have even been known not release an invention for an inordinate period of time, or shelve it entirely so no one can benefit.
 The lithium battery serves as an example.
 Pete told us, “I had it right in my hand (while he was in the U.S. Patent Office), the patent for the lithium battery – from the late 1800′s.
 That original battery never needed to be recharged…but it was modified until it would not run forever.
 Why buy a new one if the old one worked forever.”